Dictionary of National Biography: Oxford Dictionary of National Biography

 Following Matthew's death in October 1999, he was succeeded as editor by another Oxford historian, Brian Harrison, in January 2000.
 The new dictionary, now known as the Oxford Dictionary of National Biography (or ODNB), was published on 23 September 2004 in 60 volumes in print at a price of £7,500, and in an online edition for subscribers.
 Most UK holders of a current library card can access it online free of charge.
 In subsequent years, the print edition has been obtainable new for a much lower price.
 At publication, the 2004 edition had 50,113 biographical articles covering 54,922 lives, including entries on all subjects included in the old DNB (the old DNB entries on these subjects may be accessed separately through a link to the "DNB Archive" – many of the longer entries are still highly regarded).
 A small permanent staff remain in Oxford to update and extend the coverage of the online edition.
 Harrison was succeeded as editor by another Oxford historian, Lawrence Goldman, in October 2004.
 The first online update was published on 4 January 2005, including subjects who had died in 2001.
 A further update, including subjects from all periods, followed on 23 May 2005, and another on 6 October 2005.
 New subjects who died in 2002 were added to the online dictionary on 5 January 2006, with continuing releases in May and October in subsequent years following the precedent of 2005.
 The ODNB also includes some new biographies on people who died before the DNB was published and are not included in the original DNB, because they have become notable since the DNB was published through the work of more recent historians, for example William Eyre (fl.
 1634–1675).

 The online version has an advanced search facility, allowing a search for people by area of interest, religion and "Places, Dates, Life Events".
 This accesses an electronic index that cannot be directly viewed.

 Response to the new dictionary has been for the most part positive, but in the months following publication there was occasional criticism of the dictionary in some British newspapers and periodicals for reported factual inaccuracies.
 However, the number of articles publicly queried in this way was small – only 23 of the 50,113 articles published in September 2004, leading to fewer than 100 substantiated factual amendments.
 These and other queries received since publication are being considered as part of an ongoing programme of assessing proposed corrections or additions to existing subject articles, which can, when approved, be incorporated into the online edition of the dictionary.
 In 2005, The American Library Association awarded the Oxford Dictionary of National Biography its prestigious Dartmouth Medal.
 A general review of the dictionary was published in 2007.

 Sir David Cannadine took over the editorship from October 2014.
+William Whyte will succeed Cannadine as general editor from August 2026.